raniabdelfattah/WST_MS1_Group_7/README.md

 - Comment section with star rating system

 **External Resources:**
-- Bootstrap 5.3.0 for modal and form components
+- Bootstrap 5.3.2 for modal and form components
 - Font Awesome for icons
-- jQuery for Bootstrap functionality
 - Google Fonts for typography inspiration
 - W3C for web standards and validation tools